notJust-dev/notjustdev/content/posts/2022-11-03-notJust-Hack/index.md

 image: /images/thumbnails/posts/2022-11-03-notJust-Hack.png
 # ytVideoId: 'PYQwn2Amrzw'
 publishedOn: '2022-11-03T17:48:30.556Z'
 description: 'Are you ready for a new challenge?
-Now is the time to build the App you always wanted to!'
+Join the notJust Hack from 25th to 27th November, and build that App that you always wanted to.'
 category: React Native
 tags:
   - Hackathon